 C.Philippidis et. al. Il Nuovo Cimento, vol.52B, No.1 (1979) Model with Gaussian Slits.

-OWhen Ye, We have approximately no overlap (close to slits)
+OWhen Ye, Ye have approximately no overlap (close to slits)

-The trajectories are as in geometric optics, i.e. perpendicular to wavefronts () When they overlap there are cross-terms (interference) in the Current, causing deflections which give the characteristic double-slit pattern.
+The trajectories are as in geometric optics, i.e. perpendicular to wavefronts current, causing deflections which give the characteristic double-slit pattern.